mybuddymichael/poke/README.md

 ### Currently

 Poke is in an alpha of alpha state right now.
 The engine is being actively built and much is frequently changing.
 It's not a game.
 It's not fun in any way.
-However, if after that you would like to try it out, here's how...
+However, if you would really like to try it out, here's how...

 ### Installation